 Asymmetrical balance, on the other hand ranks high in popularity and is used much more widely for website design.
 An example of an asymmetrical website would be most websites which are built around two columns where the larger column is usually very light in color and serves as good contrast for the text and the main content.
 The smaller column is darker, has a border and stands out to create a balance in the layout.

-Unity is one of the important factors to be considered in good website design.
+According to any reputed website design company in India, unity is one of the important factors to be considered in good website design.
 The whole is greater than its parts – that in a nutshell sums up the concept of unity.
 The elements in an unified design will vibe and interact with one another.
 They are not identifiable as separate pieces but rather act as a whole.
 Proximity and repetition are popular approaches to achieve unity within a layout.
 Objects, when placed together will create a focal point that will attract the eye.
 A pride of lions create a strong visual impact rather than a lone lion roaming the savannah.
 Similarly, repetition of colors, shapes, textures or similar objects create a visual synergy and cohesiveness that holds the viewer’s attention.
 Similarly, unity in text can be created by a bulleted list where the bullet that precedes each item in the list is a visual indicator that the bulleted items constitute only parts of a whole.
 Also, the direct center of a composition is the point at which users will look first and this is always the strongest location for laying emphasis.
 An element which lies far away from the center has the least chance of being noticed first.

 Other important features to be kept in mind when designing a good website are Continuance, Isolation, Contrast and Proportion.
 When the eye starts moving in one direction it tends to continue along that path until a more dominant feature comes along.
 Continuance is often used to unify a layout where different elements on a web page form a vertical line down the left side of a page before any styling is applied.
 Isolation will make an element stand out from its surroundings and thereby command attention.